-Alternatively known as Cmd+B, Command+B is a keyboard shortcut most often used to toggle bold text on and off.
+Alternatively known as Cmd+B, Command+B is a keyboard shortcut most commonly used to toggle bold text on and off.
+Below are other programs that use this keyboard shortcut and related information.

 How to use the Command+B keyboard shortcut